 A powerful new processor, a new 5.3K 60 frames per second mode, an 8x slo-mo mode and some new ways of getting videos from a GoPro to a smartphone.
-That’s what the new GoPro Hero10 Black (opens in new tab) offers, but how many of those features are exclusive to this camera and how many can be applied to the more affordable, now older Hero9 Black (opens in new tab)?
+That’s what the 2021 GoPro Hero10 Black offers, but how many of those features are exclusive to this camera and how many can be applied to the more affordable, now older 2020 Hero9 Black?

 With the release of the Hero10 Black, the Hero9 Black has been discounted and the latter may be for you.
 Whichever model you choose, these small cameras are ideal for all outdoor pursuits and – whisper it – are becoming impressive stills cameras, too.

 However, the Hero10 Black does continue and extend the trend that sees GoPro Subscription users get the best experience.